maxlath/wikibase-sdk/README.md

 **Design constraints**

 * `wikibase-sdk` should stay "small" and dependency-free, so that a web application can include it in its bundle without paying a too high cost for it.
 A consequence is that the lib generates URLs where other libs would integrate doing the request and parsing it's response.
-But that actually feels quite right to do this way: simply generating the URLs let's users free to handle requests as they like (with callbacks, promises, async/await, whatever!)
+But that actually feels quite right to do this way: simply generating the URLs let's users free to handle requests as they like (with callbacks, promises, async/await, custom request agent, whatever!)
 * Therefore, it should focus on providing basic, general helper functions most application working with a Wikibase instance would need.
 * Write operations should go into [wikibase-edit](https://github.com/maxlath/wikibase-edit) as it involves working with Wikibase credentials/tokens.
-* General command-line interface tools should go to [wikibase-cli](https://github.com/maxlath/wikibase-cli), very specific ones — [`wikidata-filter`, `import-wikidata-dump-to-couchdb`, and alikes](#see-also) — should get their own modules.
+* General command-line interface tools should go to [wikibase-cli](https://github.com/maxlath/wikibase-cli), very specific ones — [`wikibase-dump-filter` and alikes](#see-also) — should get their own modules.

 ## See Also
 * [wikibase-edit](https://github.com/maxlath/wikibase-edit): Edit a Wikibase instance from NodeJS
 * [wikibase-cli](https://github.com/maxlath/wikibase-cli): The command-line interface to Wikibase instances
 * [wikibase-dump-filter](https://npmjs.com/package/wikibase-dump-filter): Filter and format a newline-delimited JSON stream of Wikibase entities
-* [wikidata-subset-search-engine](https://github.com/inventaire/entities-search-engine/tree/wikidata-subset-search-engine): Tools to setup an ElasticSearch instance fed with subsets of Wikidata
 * [wikidata-taxonomy](https://github.com/nichtich/wikidata-taxonomy): Command-line tool to extract taxonomies from Wikidata
-* [import-wikidata-dump-to-couchdb](https://github.com/maxlath/import-wikidata-dump-to-couchdb): Import a subset or a full Wikidata dump into a CouchDB database
 * [Other Wikidata external tools](https://www.wikidata.org/wiki/Wikidata:Tools/External_tools)

 ## You may also like